Avnerus/ma_thesis/thesis.md

 ## Design

 ### Toward a standard method
-The creation of HITODAMA's arms includes lessons learned from two years of experimenting with soft robotics, and is an attempt to standardize the creation of high performing, durable, cost efficient and environmental friendly soft body parts that are also touch and pressure sensitive.
-The method was designed with the help of Joaquin Aldunate.
+The creation of HITODAMA's arms includes lessons learned from two years of experimenting with soft robotics and is an attempt to standardize the creation of high performing, durable, cost-efficient, and environmental friendly soft body parts, that can also sense tactile pressure.
+The method was designed with the help of colleague Joaquin Aldunate.

-The design builds upon the three step process used for the neck's fiber reinforced linearly extending actuators: 1) Casting of an elastic artificial muscle tube with high performance silicone (Dragon Skin 30), 2) Wrapping the tube with restraining fibers and casting a soft skin around it (Ecoflex 00-30), and 3) Capping the actuator and attaching a silicone tube air inlet.
+The design builds upon the three-step process used for the neck's fiber-reinforced, linearly extending actuators: (1) Casting of an elastic artificial muscle tube with high-performance silicone (Dragon Skin 30), (2) Wrapping the tube with restraining fibers and casting a soft skin around it (Ecoflex 00-30), and (3) Capping the actuator and attaching a silicone tube air inlet.
 The new design offers considerable improvements over the previous line of actuators: Firstly, the molds are now synthesized using subtractive manufacturing with CNC milling rather than 3d printed additive manufacturing.
 3d printed molds that are produced layer by layer, however thin the layers may be and whatever coating materials are used, are unable to reach the level of surface smoothness that one may get in subtractive synthesis.
-A non-smooth mold surface results in a non-smooth product that is difficult to release and vulnerable to injury.
+Mold surface that is not smooth produces an uneven silicone product that is difficult to release and vulnerable to injury.
 Secondly, the skin mold now supports any custom shape, as long as it is not too big to be actuated by the inner muscle.
-This allows us to design the form of the soft body part independently of the actuating muscle.
-Thirdly, the design takes into account the requirement of pressure sensitive sensing built into the actuators and offers a simple method to embed pressure sensors into silicone.
-Finally, the designs aims for cost efficiency and sustainability by opting for a custom machineable wax material rather than expensive and potentially toxic rigid plastics.
+This process allows us to design the form of the soft body part independently of the actuating muscle.
+Thirdly, the design takes into account the requirement of pressure-sensitive sensing built into the actuators and offers a simple method to embed pressure sensors into the silicone.
+Finally, the design aims for cost efficiency and sustainability by opting for a custom machineable wax material rather than expensive and potentially toxic rigid plastics.

 ### Movement

-HITODAMA's arms act as the main physical control interface between the controller and interlocutor; the signal is sent by squeezing the hands of the arms and can be used on a variety of applications.The soft movement offered by the arms is that of bending, giving the impression that the robot body is opening its arms toward the user or closing them in a way that the control becomes inaccessible (see [@fig:hitodama-arm-bend]).
-This gives the controllers some power over the interaction, allowing them to decide when the interface can or cannot be touched.
+HITODAMA's arms act as the primary physical control interface between the controller and interlocutor; the signal is sent by squeezing the hands of the arms and can be used in a variety of applications.
+The soft movement offered by the arms is that of bending, giving the impression that the robot body is opening its arms toward the user or closing them in a way that the control becomes inaccessible (see [@fig:hitodama-arm-bend]).
+This gesture also gives the controllers some power over the interaction, allowing them to decide when the interface can or cannot be touched.

 ![HITODAMA: Arm bend.](images/hitodama-arm-bend.png){#fig:hitodama-arm-bend width=40%}

 ### Sensing
 The sensing is centered on the arm's palm, allowing users to squeeze it to pass a signal (see [@fig:hitodama-arm-press]).
-Different signals can be passed when both palms are squeezed  simultaneously or individually, and depending on the time pressed.
+A different signal can be sent when both palms are squeezed simultaneously or individually, and depending on the duration of the squeeze.
 Additionally, the amount of pressure exerted on the palm can be measured, allowing refined control over variable reactions.

 ![HITODAMA: Palm squeeze.](images/hitodama-arm-press.png){#fig:hitodama-arm-press width=80%}